grab/engineering-blog/_posts/2017-04-18-deep-dive-into-ios-automation-at-grab-integration-testing.md

 Besides being a complete Apple fan myself, there are a couple of other reasons why we chose Xcode Server over [Travis](https://travis-ci.org/) and [Bitrise](https://www.bitrise.io/) (which our Android team uses) to run our tests.

-#### Faster integration
+#### Faster Integration

 Unlike most cloud services where every test is run in a random box from a macOS farm, at Grab, we have complete control of what machine we connect to.
-Provisioning a server (pretty much downloading Xcode, a macOS server, combined with some extremely simple steps) is a one-time affair and does not have to be repeated during each integration. e.g. Installing correct version of Cocoapod and command line libraries.
+Provisioning a server (pretty much downloading Xcode, a macOS server, combined with some extremely simple steps) is a one-time affair and does not have to be repeated during each integration. e.g. Installing correct version of CocoaPods and command line libraries.

 Instead of fresh cloning a repository, Xcode Server simply checks out the branch and pulls the latest code.
 That can save time especially when you have a long commit history.

-#### Native native native
+#### Native Native Native

 It is a lot more predictable.
 It guarantees that it's the same OS, same Xcode version, same Swift version.
 If the tests passes on your Xcode, and on your teammates' Xcodes, it will pass on the server's Xcode.